JAORMX/deet.blog/content/posts/day-19-first-visit-to-the-vet-normal-doggy-life.md

 ![](/images/20200723_165251.jpg)

 It was a perfect moment to go to the vet: if the wound was clean day before now it was little bit infected.
 Apparently, some of the stitches of the castration didn't melt as they should have had and now the wound was little bit open.
-We got antibiotics and honey lotion.
+We were told that this is common thing to happen and everything will be fine.
+We got antibiotics and honey lotion for Deet.
 Otherwise she was totally healthy and fine.
 The vet told she is a bit skinny (even if her weight was 13,7kg?! :D) but it's normal for rescue dogs when they arrive.

 All in all, everything went well.
 Now we just need to get the wound healed!